 Here is how the amazing Zeiss Otus 55mm f/1.4 compares to the Sigma 50mm f/1.4 Art:

-Don’t let the above chart fool you though – there is much more to the Zeiss Otus than what you see here.
-The two Sigma 50mm f/1.4 Art lenses we’ve tested did not reveal consistent results.
+Unfortunately, the two Sigma 50mm f/1.4 Art lenses we’ve tested did not reveal consistent results.
 Although we always use the best scores a lens can produce, the first sample of the Sigma Art produced inferior results, by up to 12%.
-This shows that your mileage with the Sigma 50mm f/1.4 could vary due to inferior QA / sample variation, something you cannot say about the Zeiss Otus, which goes through much more rigorous testing and QA.
-In addition, the Otus produces stunning colors that the Sigma cannot match – German glass is neutral in color and is much more natural in comparison to Japanese glass.
-There is a reason why exotic lenses are so much more expensive…
+This shows that your mileage with the Sigma 50mm f/1.4 could vary due to inferior QA / sample variation.

 5) Sigma 50mm f/1.4 DG HSM Art vs Nikon 58mm f/1.4G